yuji-sakaguchi/operating-system/README.md

 - End-to-end system testing simulates real-world scenarios to validate the overall functionality of the operating system.
 - Includes scenarios involving multiple processes, concurrent operations, and varying data sizes to assess system stability and performance.

-#### Regression Testing:
-- Regular regression tests ensure that new updates or changes do not introduce regressions or break existing functionalities.
-- Maintains system reliability and consistency across different versions or updates.

-#### User Acceptance Testing (UAT):
-- Involves users or stakeholders testing the system to validate its usability, reliability, and conformance to requirements.
-- Feedback from UAT helps in identifying improvements, refining features, and enhancing user experience.

 #### Automated Testing:
 - Utilizes automated testing frameworks and scripts to streamline testing processes and improve test coverage.
 - Automates repetitive test cases, regression tests, and performance tests for efficient testing workflows.